History of Palestine: World War II

 When the Second World War broke out, the Jewish population sided with Britain.
-David Ben-Gurion, head of the Jewish Agency, defined the policy with what became a famous motto: "We will fight the war as if there were no White Paper, and we will fight the White Paper as if there were no war."
+David Ben-Gurion, head of the Jewish Agency for Israel, defined the policy with what became a famous motto: "We will fight the war as if there were no White Paper, and we will fight the White Paper as if there were no war."
 While this represented the Jewish population as a whole, there were exceptions (see below).

 As in most of the Arab world, there was no unanimity among the Palestinian Arabs as to their position regarding the combatants in World War II.
 A number of leaders and public figures saw an Axis victory as the likely outcome and a way of securing Palestine back from the Zionists and the British.
 Mohammad Amin al-Husayni, Grand Mufti of Jerusalem, spent the rest of the war in Nazi Germany and the occupied areas.
 About 6,000 Palestinian Arabs and 30,000 Palestinian Jews joined the British forces.

 On 10 June 1940, Italy declared war on the British Commonwealth and sided with Germany.
 Within a month, the Italians attacked Palestine from the air, bombing Tel Aviv and Haifa.

 In 1942, there was a period of anxiety for the Yishuv, when the forces of German General Erwin Rommel advanced east in North Africa towards the Suez Canal and there was fear that they would conquer Palestine.
 This event was the direct cause for the founding, with British support, of the Palmach – a highly trained regular unit belonging to Haganah (which was mostly made up of reserve troops).

 On 3 July 1944, the British government consented to the establishment of a Jewish Brigade with hand-picked Jewish and also non-Jewish senior officers.
 The brigade fought in Europe, most notably against the Germans in Italy from March 1945 until the end of the war in May 1945.
 Members of the Brigade played a key role in the Berihah's efforts to help Jews escape Europe for Palestine.
 Later, veterans of the Jewish Brigade became key participants of the new State of Israel's Israel Defense Forces.

-In 1944 Menachem Begin assumed the Irgun's leadership, determined to force the British government to remove its troops entirely from Palestine.
+In 1944, Menachem Begin assumed the Irgun's leadership, determined to force the British government to remove its troops entirely from Palestine.
 Citing that the British had reneged on their original promise of the Balfour Declaration, and that the White Paper of 1939 restricting Jewish immigration was an escalation of their pro-Arab policy, he decided to break with the Haganah.
 Soon after he assumed command, a formal 'Declaration of Revolt' was publicized, and armed attacks against British forces were initiated.
 Lehi, another splinter group, opposed cessation of operations against the British authorities all along.
-The Jewish Agency, which opposed those actions and the challenge to its role as government in preparation responded with "The Hunting Season" – severe actions against supporters of the Irgun and Lehi, including turning them over to the British.
+The Jewish Agency for Israel, which opposed those actions and the challenge to its role as government in preparation responded with "The Hunting Season" – severe actions against supporters of the Irgun and Lehi, including turning them over to the British.